Paul-Dempsey/pachde1/docs/Null.md

 ## Inputs

-Null has one secret input port.
+Null has a secret input port.
-Plug a signal into the **FLicker** port hidden behind the **#d** logo to add flickering to the panel, like a neon sign going bad or a defective flourescent light.
+Plug a signal into the **Flicker** port hidden behind the **#d** logo to add flickering to the panel, like a neon sign going bad or a defective flourescent light.

 ## Expander